Faulty Defibrillator Claims

 Types Of Defibrillator

 There are two main kinds of defibrillators.
 The one most commonly known is the external defibrillator which is used in emergency situations.
 The kind of defibrillator more commonly dealt with in defective product claims is the internal defibrillator (also called cardioverter-defibrillators or ICDs).
-They are battery-powered devices which are inserted into the wall of the chest of patients who have serious heart problems and are at risk of sudden death.
+They are battery-powered devices that are inserted into the wall of the chest of patients who have serious heart problems and are at risk of sudden death.

 Problems With Defibrillators